Smpljack/halo-flight-phase-separation/README.md

 are noted below each flight segment.

 #### circle (circle):
+- Defined via launch times of first and last dropsonde during each of the circles.
+- A circle typically ranges over 330° rather than 360°, because the final dropsonde of a circle is launched 30° ahead of the geometrical circle closure.
+- If the first or final dropsonde is missing (e.g. due to instrument failure), the circle starts or closes with the first or last available dropsonde.
+- The circle is defined this way because it appears most conservative with regard to comparability between dropsonde and remote sensing data within a circle.

 #### circle break (circle_break):
+- Periods between two consecutive circles, during which no dropsondes were launched.
+- Circle breaks stand out to breaks between for example a circle and a straight-leg because during these it is assured that the aircraft remained on the circle track.
+- Defined by launch times of last dropsonde of previous circle and first dropsonde of next circle.
+- Circle breaks may be used to obtain all the available remote sensing data from circles, neglecting availability of dropsonde data.

 #### straight leg (straight_leg):
+- Period with constant aircraft heading and close to 0° roll angle.
+- Straight legs were flown with various purposes, which are more closely described by the straight leg "name"-Parameter in the YAML files.

 #### lidar calibration (lidar_calibration):
+- Maneuver typically conducted during the final descent of most RFs in FL160.
+- Defined as the period of the aircraft being in FL160.

 #### radar calibration with wiggle (radar_cal_wiggle):
+- Maneuver typically conducted during straight legs, where the aircraft tilts to a roll angle of first -20° and then +20°.
+- For these cases, the straight leg is split into three flight segments: 1.) straight_leg, 2.) radar_cal_wiggle, 3.) straight_leg.
+- The "rad_cal_wiggle" period is constrained to the period where the aircraft roll angle deviates from 0° and the heading is not constant.

 #### radar calibration with constant bank (radar_cal_tilted):
+- Maneuver typically conducted at the end of a straight leg, where a narrow circle pattern with a constant 10° bank is flown.
+- A constant roll angle of 10° is used to define the period of a "radar_cal_tilted" segment.

 These criteria are applied by making use of the FlightPhaseTools.py python module in jupyter notebooks for each individual RF.
 This module rather provides useful functions to search for the